riverscuomo/apps/README.md

 ## Installation
 ### Create the venv (use the name of the computer, such as G for desktop or 9 for laptop)
-"C:\Users\aethe\AppData\Local\Programs\Python\Python311\python" -m venv .G "C:\Users\Rivers Cuomo\AppData\Local\Programs\Python\Python310\python.exe" -m venv .9
+"C:\Users\aethe\AppData\Local\Programs\Python\Python311\python" -m venv .G "C:\Users\Rivers Cuomo\AppData\Local\Programs\Python\Python311\python.exe" -m venv .9
 Make sure you open a new terminal to activate the venv.
-Otherwise you'll be installing packages into the global python environment?
+Otherwise you'll be installing packages into the global python environment.
+!!! activate with .9\Scripts\activate .G\Scripts\activate !!!

 ### Install the packages in requirements.txt into the venv\Lib\site-packages directory
 pip install -r requirements.txt